Transactional hand-repair product comparison

 Beef Tallow vs O’Keeffe’s Working Hands for Dry, Cracked Hands

-Compare beef tallow vs O’Keeffe’s Working Hands for dry, cracked hands, including texture, workday wear, and overnight repair strategy.
+Compare beef tallow vs O’Keeffe’s Working Hands for dry, cracked hands, including workday reapplication, fingertip crack support, Bag Balm-style spot sealing, and overnight repair.

 Quick summary